arq5x/gemini/docs/content/database_schema.rst

                                 |   *MAXSCORE* is the highest signal strength observed in any of the cell lines
                                 |   *CELLCOUNT* is the number of cells tested that had nonzero signals.
                                 | Provenance: wgEncodeRegTfbsClusteredV2 UCSC table

-NOTE: the annotation file is in BED format, but pysam doesn't tolerate BED files with more than 12 fields, so we just use the base tuple parser and grab the name column (4th column)
 ================  ========      ====================================================================================

 |